-Step 1: Sealing the Room
+Step 1 - Seal the Room

 For installing the sauna, one must maintain the entire room’s atmosphere with humidity and isolate the room from the other rooms of the house.
-You need to seal the entire room for the moisture by stapling the vapor barrier to all surfaces like the floor, wall and ceiling.
-Insulation causes the heat to radiate within the room and restricts from exiting to rest of the house causing undesired warmth.
+You need to seal the entire room for the moisture by stapling the vapor barrier to all surfaces like the floor, wall, and ceiling.
+Insulation causes the heat to radiate within the room and restricts it from exiting to the rest of the house causing undesired warmth.

 Be careful while installing studs over the vapor barrier of the wall, as it requires spacing for insulation.
 Installation of ceiling studs must be done by nailing them to wall studs.
 Again, ensure to leave space in between for insulation.

-Step 4: Installing the Heating Stove
+Step 4 - Install the Heating Stove

 Install the heating stove with the help of electrical wiring.